HaliteChallenge/Halite-II/website/learn-programming-challenge/Game-Rules.md

 Each initial ship starts with the maximum 255 health points and 0 velocity.

 ### Turns
 Halite II is a simultaneous turn-based game.
 The game proceeds until a bot wins, or until the turn limit is reached.
-The turn limit is calculated as 100 + sqrt(min(mapWidth * mapHeight)).
+The turn limit is calculated as 100 + sqrt(mapWidth * mapHeight).

 At the beginning of each turn, all bots receive the current game state, and have a limited time (1500 milliseconds) to issue one command (thrust, dock, or undock).
 Any bot that issues a malformed command or does not respond within the allotted time is ejected.